Lisinopril and Viagra: Can You Take Them Together?

 According to research, Lisinopril had no significant effects on sexual activity.

-Another study stated that Lisinopril has a neutral effect on erectile function, sexual desire, and orgasm.
+Another study stated that Lisinopril (ACE inhibitor) has a neutral effect on erectile function, sexual desire, and orgasm.

 An older study showed that some Hypertension patients in their 40s experienced ED.